defiant00/whim-c/README.md

 1..4: 2   // 1, 3
 4..1: -1  // 4, 3, 2

+// looping
+loop
+  // infinite loop
+  break x < 3       // break and continue take an expression continue y > z    // and break or continue if it is truthy /loop

+for i in item   // creates an iterator from item, and i contains the next value /for

 // a semicolon is an explicit empty statement for grammar ambiguities
 // this is myList[1]